postlight/cloudflare-worker-app-kit/README.md

-# cloudflare-worker-app-kit
+# Cloudflare Worker App Kit

-A handy set of tools for creating, developing, testing, and deploying a [Cloudflare Worker app](https://developers.cloudflare.com/workers/about/).
+[Postlight](https://postlight.com)'s Cloudflare Worker App Kit is a handy set of tools for creating, developing, testing, and deploying a [Cloudflare Worker app](https://developers.cloudflare.com/workers/about/).
 No configuration, just build it and ship it.
+Read all about it in [this handy introduction](https://postlight.com/trackchanges/introducing-postlights-cloudflare-worker-app-kit).

 ### Demo